SungwaYu/CS174A-21F-FinalProject-FormulaOne/README.md

 Race the track for your desired amount of laps and then press "h" to get your time.
 Keep racing to beat your best time and become a CS174a Formula One Racing legend!

 **Game Advanced Features**

+Physics: The game uses basic kinematics to accelerate and decelerate the car.
+The car also experiences friction when on a surface other than the road (grass) that slows the car down.

+Collision Detection: When running into an object such as the ramp wall, the car detects it has run into an object and responds properly.

+Texturing: The car is placed in a world  that is textured to resemble a grassland with mountains in the distance on a bright sunny day.
+Each track is textured to resemble a roadway.